Saturday, 25 February 2012

 Troubleshooting

-If the SQL Server clients cannot access an instance of SQL Server after you have configured it to use a static TCP/IP port, the following causes may exist:- A
+If the SQL Server clients cannot access an instance of SQL Server after you have configured it to use a static TCP/IP port, the following causes may exist:

 If the port that the SQL Server instance is currently listening on is blocked by your firewall, the connections will fail.
 For information about how to configure your firewall to work with your SQL Server, please see the Configuring the Windows Firewall to Allow SQL Server Access topic in SQL Server 2008 Books Online.
 Although this topic is specific to SQL Server 2008, most of the information applies to SQL Server 2005 and SQL Server 2000.